ysthakur/CMSC417-Notes/content/UDP.md

 - No connection set-up delay
 - No connection state: No buffers, parameters, sequence numbers, etc.
 - Small header overhead: UDP header only 8 bytes

+What does UDP provide over IP?
+- Checksum
+- Multiplexing based on port number

 ## Checksum